- Programs & Admissions

 After more than eight decades, Oklahoma State University’s School of Hotel and Restaurant Administration will be known as the School of Hospitality and Tourism Management.

 The name change is the product of a reorganized academic structure for the school, which will include four specializations: event planning, lodging management, food studies and beverage management.
+The new name represents the full array of educational opportunities available within the academic program.

 As one of four academic units in the College of Human Sciences, HTM offers its students a business-focused curriculum that emphasizes critical thinking skills, problem solving and communication techniques with real-world experiences.